Protecting Your Privacy

 First Central Savings Bank welcomes the responsibility of protecting our customers’ privacy.
-In an effort to educate our customers we have posted information on phishing and spoofing on our bank websites.
-Brochures have also been distributed with all of our checking account statements.
+In an effort to educate our customers, we have posted information on phishing and spoofing on our bank website below.
+Customer Brochures have also been distributed with all of our checking account statements.

 Phishing is the latest form of identity theft.
 It’s when thieves act as if they are representing an organization and try to hook the consumer into providing personal information.
 Once the consumer is hooked, the thieves can do lasting damage to a consumer’s financial accounts.
 They can dupe customers into providing their Social Security numbers, financial account numbers, PINs, mothers’ maiden names and other personal information.

 - Financial institution

 - Credit card company